mariuskalvo/elixir-introduction/introduction.md

 What is usually the assignment operator, `=` in most languages, is called the match operator in Elixir.
-The match operator will attempt to match the right and left and side of the `=` sign, and throw and error if no match can me made.
+The match operator will attempt to match the right and left and side of the `=` sign, and throw an error if no match can me made.
 This is useful for assigning multiple values or destructuring a complex object, similar to Javascript destructuring.

 E.q., matching a list of unbound values in a list with a list of values on the right hand side, will assign the unbound values.
 ```